 A degree supervisor is required if the principal supervisor does not work at the University of Oulu and if none of the co-supervisors are docent-level (or higher) working in Oulu.
 In this case, a professor of the student's major subject or the same field monitors the student’s supervision as a degree supervisor.
 The student takes contact with the principal supervisor when planning his/her doctoral studies and, together, they decide on the supervision arrangements before applying for admission to UniOGS.
 The principal supervisor must ensure the availability of the resources necessary for the student’s doctoral studies at the research site(s).
 The chairperson of the relevant Doctoral Training Committee formally appoints the supervisors (and the degree supervisor if needed) for each student when the doctoral study rights are granted.
 All changes in the arrangements for the supervision must be accepted by the chairperson of the Doctoral Training Committee.

 An emeritus / emerita - professor, who has not made an emeritus/emerita –agreement, can be nominated as a co-supervisor, but not as a principal supervisor.
 However, if the emeritus/emerita –agreement has been made, also an emeritus / emerita - professor can be nominated as a principal supervisor of the doctoral student.
-In that case, also the degree supervisor ('tutkinnonvalvoja') and a co-supervisor will be nominated who are from the University of Oulu.
+In that case, also the degree supervisor ('tutkinnonvalvoja') and/or a co-supervisor (at least docent-level in this case) will be nominated who is from the University of Oulu.

 Supervisor has a central role in the development of the dissertation work of the doctoral student; in consequence, he/she has a role in the evaluation of the work.
 Thus, a close person cannot be an official principal supervisor or a member of a follow-up group.
 A close person is defined as in the Finnish legislation of 434/2003 Administrative Procedure Act 28 §: (1) the spouse of the official, a child, grandchild, sibling, parent, grandparent of the official, a person otherwise especially close to the official, as well as the spouse of the same; (2) a sibling of a parent of the official and the spouse of the same, a child of a sibling of the official and a previous spouse of the official; and (3) a child, grandchild, sibling, parent and grandparent of the spouse of the official, the spouse of the same, as well as a child of a sibling of the spouse of the official.
 (3) A comparable half-relative shall also be considered a close person.
 For purposes of this section, a spouse is defined as a partner in wedlock, a domestic partner and a partner in a registered partnership.